nobmurakami/my-game-db/README.md

 ### Association

+- has_many :developers
+- has_many :games, through: :developers
-- has_many :game_companies
+- has_many :publishers
-- has_many :games, through: :game_companies
+- has_many :games, through: :publishers

 ## taggings テーブル